robbiehammond/GainsIQ/README.md

 - Next, build the backend. `cargo lambda build --release --arm64` will do this for you.
 - Next, build the frontend.
 This can be done via `npm run build`.

 After this, you can deploy.
 Note that the site won't be connected to your backend yet.
-This is because you'll need to the API URL (you can get this from API Gateway) for the frontend.
+This is because you'll need the API URL (you can get this from API Gateway) for the frontend.
 Create a .env file in the frontend directory like the following:
 ```
 REACT_APP_API_URL=https://blahblahblah.execute-api.us-west-2.amazonaws.com/prod
 ```